The Prosthetic, Orthotic and Limb Absence Rehabilitation (POLAR) Programme

 The Interdisciplinary Team works together with patients and their families and carers to achieve the best possible outcome from the Rehabilitation Programme, which is tailored to meet each patient’s individual needs.
 Patient care and treatment for the Prosthetic, Orthotic and Limb Absence Rehabilitation Programme is delivered by the Interdisciplinary Teams, with clinical responsibility led by Dr. Nicola Ryall (Medical Director for the Programme).
 In addition, the Consultant in Rehabilitation Medicine who provides a service to the Programme is Dr. Jacqui Stow.
 The programme aims to discharge all inpatients after they have achieved their desired rehabilitation goals and have received maximum benefit from the programme.

-Patients referred to the service can be seen as Outpatients at various clinics in Dublin and at the Satellite clinics based in:
+Patients referred to the Prosthetic Service can be seen as Outpatients at clinics in Dublin and Cork, or at the Satellite clinics based in:

 - Carrick-on-Shannon, Leitrim

 Those needing admission for further assessment, gait training and related issues are admitted to the NRH.
 Prosthetic limbs are manufactured and fitted on site in the National Rehabilitation Hospital in collaboration with our strategic partner Ability Matters.
-Type of Prosthesis manufactured by NRH / Ability Matters Strategic Partnership:
+Type of Prosthesis manufactured by the NRH and Ability Matters Strategic Partnership:

 - Above Knee